Chapter in this post:

 Today I got a question from my reader Helga, who owns an old MacBook Pro, on which the A key has unfortunately failed.
 She has already contacted Apple about a repair, but received feedback that replacement keyboards are no longer available for her model and that a repair from Apple is no longer an option.

 She would now like to know whether you can assign the letter "A" to another key, so that she can at least use the MacBook Pro via this detour.

 Two possible solutions to this problem immediately occurred to me, whereby number 1 can even be implemented free of charge.

-The "Keyboard" system extension in the "Text" tab can be used, for example, to define that the Finder should always output an "a" when you press two "ä" in a row.
-If you are wondering how the reader should type in the "a" when creating the text abbreviation, I can recommend the copy-paste function, with which you can steal the "a" from any text.
+For example, you can use the "Keyboard" system extension in the "Text" tab to define that the Finder every time you press two "ä" in a row, an "a" should be output.
+If you're wondering how the reader should type the "a" when creating the text abbreviation, I can recommend the copy-paste function, with which you can steal the "a" from any text.

 I know you could do it with TextExpander and similar tools, but I think the onboard solution, which is also free, might be a better choice here.